KnapsackPro/docs.knapsackpro.com/_posts/2018-11-17-run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes.md

 og_image: "/images/blog/posts/run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes/cypress-logo.jpg"
 ---

 Cypress test runner is a great alternative to Selenium in end-to-end testing space.
-When it comes to E2E tests they tend to grow with time and running them is slow and becomes time waisting or just coffee break for developers. ;)
+When it comes to E2E tests they tend to grow with time and running them is slow and becomes time wasting or just coffee break for developers. ;)

 <img src="/images/blog/posts/run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes/cypress-logo.jpg" style="width:450px;margin-left: 15px;float:right;" alt="Cypress.io" />

 To save the time and give quick feedback to developers about CI builds passing or not we could run tests across parallel CI nodes.
-Many CI providers allow you to set up how many parallel machines can be run within your CI build.
+Many [CI providers](https://knapsackpro.com/ci_servers/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes) allow you to set up how many parallel machines can be run within your CI build.

 ## Problem with splitting tests on parallel machines